GathunguAlex/Artticals/README.md

 **To Submit** - once you've completed all the deliverables, please copy/paste your three class definitions into the `solution.rb` file.
 Please don't submit the lab until we give you the signal.

 ## Deliverables
-Parse JSON
+The below are the methods that must be present on your models.
+Feel free to build out any helper methods to use in these, but complete in the following order:
+1. Build the basic initialization methods on the Contributor, Article and Category classes needed to instantiate objects for each.
+2. Build out the Adapter to parse through the data and create the Contributor, Article, and Category objects.
+Be careful that you don't duplicate instances of any class.
+3. Build methods for the Category class, then complete methods for Contributor and Article.

+Adapter:
-Use the Adapter class to parse through the data in the JSON file and turn it into models.
-Be careful not to duplicate your instances of each.
+- Use the Adapter class to parse through the data in the JSON file and turn it into models.

-Build the following methods on the customer class
-+ Customer.all
-  + should return all of the customers
-+ Customer.find_or_create_by_name
-  + should take a first and last name and return an instance of the customer, either found or created
-+ Customer.find_all_by_first_name(name)
-  + given a string of a first name, returns an array containing all customers with that first name
-+ Customer#add_review(restaurant, content)
-  + given some content and a restaurant, creates a new review and associates it with that customer and that restaurant

-Build out the following methods on the Review class

-+ Review.all
-  + returns all of the reviews
-+ Review#customer
-  + returns the customer for that given review
-+ Review#restaurant
-  + returns the restaurant for that given review

-Build out the following methods on the restaurant class

-+ Restaurant.all
-  + returns an array of all restaurants
-+ Restaurant.find_or_create_by_name
-  + should take a first and last name and return an instance of the customer, either found or created
-+ Restaurant.most_popular
+- Be careful not to duplicate your instances of each.

+Category:
+- Category.find_or_create_by_name
+- Category.most_articles
-  + should return the restaurant with the most reviews
+  + Returns category with the most articles associated with it
-+ Restaurant#reviews
+- Category#contributors_in_order
+  + Array of contributors from category in order of number of articles in category they've written from least to most

+Contributor:
+- Contributor.find_or_create_by_name
+- Contributor#categories
-  + returns an array of all reviews for that restaurant
+  + Returns all categories this contributor has written articles for

-+ Restaurant#customers
-  + should return all of the customers who have written reviews of that restaurant.
+Article:
+- Article.find_all_by_category
+  + Takes a category and returns all articles associated with it